particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="note"}}
-Power Management is available on the Boron, B-Series SoM, Tracker SoM (Gen 3), Electron, and E-Series (Gen 2).
+Power Management is available on the M-SoM, Muon, Boron, B-Series SoM, Tracker SoM (Gen 3), Electron, and E-Series (Gen 2).

 It is not available on the P2, Photon 2, Argon (Gen 3), Photon, or P1 (Gen 2).
 {{note op="end"}}

-### powerSourceMaxCurrent
+### powerSourceMaxCurrent - SystemPowerConfiguration

 {{api name1="SystemPowerConfiguration::powerSourceMaxCurrent"}}